This set of Computer Networks Multiple Choice Questions & Answers (MCQs) focuses on “SNMP”.

 c) Documentation and dialing up

-4. To use Simple Network Management System (SNMP), we need
+4. To use a Simple Network Management System, we need _______

-5. Main difference between SNMPv3 and SNMPv2 is the
+5. The main difference between SNMPv3 and SNMPv2 is _______

 d) Enhanced security

-6. In Network Management System, a term that responsible for controlling access to network based on predefined policy is called
+6. In Network Management System, the division that is responsible for controlling access to network based on a predefined policy is called _________

 a) Fault Management